dongido001/python-realtime-table/README.md

 To get the app running:

  - From a command line, make sure you are in the project's root folder - `realtime-table`
- - Creat a virtual environment:
+ - Create a virtual environment:
  ```
  python3 -m venv env
  ```